Description

 - Combine and explore different types of materials such as hard, fluid clay or clays with contrasting consistencies.

-- Produce a number of small-scale objects or sculptures that will be bisque fired.
+- Produce a number of small-scale objects or sculptures.

-All sculptures produced will remain at ESW and be fired as a group at the end of the course and can be collected the week after the course.
+All sculptures/vessels produced will remain at ESW and be fired as a group at the end of the course and can be collected the week after the course ends.

 Kjersti Sletteland is an artist who works with ceramics and other sculpture materials.
-She holds an MFA in Sculpture from Edinburgh College of Art and has exhibited internationally.
-Latest projects include Craft Scotland residency Making History, a commissioned porcelain installation at the Royal Hospital for Children in Edinburgh and a public commission wall mural in Lærdal, Norway.
+She holds an MFA in Sculpture, a BA(hons) in Ceramics and has exhibited internationally and won several awards.
+Latest projects include Craft Scotland residency Making History, Edinburgh Printmakers Residency for etching and a public commission wall mural in Lærdal, Norway.

 Courses are subject to minimum enrolment, so please book as soon as possible, to reduce the likelihood of course cancellation.